What is email encryption and why it matters

 - You have to hand over your phone number as well as an alternate email address to sign up

-- Includes digital signatures, which prevent email spoofing
+- Supports digital signatures to prevent email spoofing

 - Includes a spam filter